remla25-team18/model-training/README.md

 In `./src/get_data.py`, you can set up remote storage for DVC.
 We used Google Drive as remote storage.

 The link to the drive folder is automatically set and is open to everyone.

+## Code Quality

+Pylint has a non-standard configuration which can be checked in pylintrc and one custom rule for the ML code smell Randomness Uncontrolled.
+To run pylint use:
+    ```bash
+    pylint .
+    ```

+Flake8 had a non-default configuration, which can be checked in linter_rules/flake8.
+To run flake8 use:
+    ```bash
+    pip install -e linter_rules/flake8 --use-pep517
+    flake8 .
+    ```

+Bandit has a non-default configuration, which can be checked in bandit.yaml.
+To run bandit use:
+    ```bash
+    bandit -r .
+    ```

+All three linters are automatically run as part of the GitHub workflow.